aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

 ## Geometric Interpretation of Arithmetic Operations

 There is an interesting reading here about how irrational numbers used to be based on Euclidean geometry: http://aleph0.clarku.edu/~djoyce/elements/bookVI/propVI1.html

+Rational numbers, positive and negative, by contrast are not based on geometry, but on arithmetic and equation solving in algebra respectively.
+However it happens that arithmetic and algebra overlap geometry, because both are abstractions of the same underlying physical reality or physical world.
+As such arithmetic operations can have geometric interpretations, and some are listed as follows:

 - Positive rational numbers and multiplication - computing areas by grid cell counting, and dividing the grid cell count by the grid cell count in the unit square (may have to extend the grid to get at least one unit square if one of the operands is a proper fraction).
 See https://math.stackexchange.com/a/892282.